pracks224/Interview_Prep/README.md

      - when consumer joins a consumer group,it sends the join request to the group coordinator
      - The G.C will determine which partition the consumer assigned to be.
      - STICKY FASHION --> Consumer will assigned to the same partion until its on the same Consumer group.

+ #### Understanding Segments, Commit Log, and Retention Policy
+     - Segments : Particular set of messages ,Ek partition me bahut sare messages rehete hai.
+Ek segement ka size we can define.
+     - Commit Log : In the server.properties -> directory for commit log
+                    All the messages stored in the commit log folder as .log files As manay partions for a topic ,that many folders will be created E.g. -> Topic name food with 4 partitions food_0
+                          food_1
+     - Retentions Policy  : Two types
+                             Data Based policy -> after a size it will delete Time Based policy -> By default 168 hours and after that the file will deleted

+    -  Actually data stores in .log file in encoded format and consumer decode it before uses.

  **[⬆ Back to Top](#table-of-contents)**

  </details>